 The widely-prescribed antibiotic drug Floxin (generic: ofloxacin) has recently been linked to peripheral neuropathy (PN), a rare disorder that causes severe nerve pain, muscle weakness, and decreased sensation.
 In August 2013, the U.S. Food & Drug Administration (FDA) issued a warning about Floxin’s ability to cause PN, stating that nerve damage can occur rapidly and may be permanent in certain patients.
-The law offices of Schmidt & Clark, LLP, are currently accepting potential lawsuits on behalf of individuals who developed peripheral neuropathy after taking Floxin.

 What is Floxin?

 Floxin is a popular antibiotic that belongs to the fluoroquinolone class of medications.
 Drugs from this class are designed to kill bacteria in the body.
 Floxin was cleared for sale on the U.S. market in 1990, discontinued in June 2009, but is still available as a generic.
 Floxin has been approved to treat the following conditions:

 - skin infections